-While there are certain idiosyncrasies that vary from species to species and hybrid to hybrid, use the following as a guideline to growing some of the most common Nepenthes found in cultivation.
+While there are certain idiosyncrasies that vary from species to species and hybrid to hybrid, the following guide applies to the vast majority of Nepenthes you might encounter in cultivation.

-If you want to grow a lowland Nepenthes, you may need to provide a bit more humidity than what’s found in most homes, so a terrarium may be beneficial.
+A very small handful of Nepenthes might need bit more humidity than what’s found in most homes, so a terrarium may be beneficial.
 However, the disadvantage of using a terrarium is that your plant will quickly outgrow it.
 You will then be faced with the difficult prospect of having to acclimate a large plant to lower humidity if you are unable to find a terrarium large enough to accommodate it.
 Terrariums are also a breeding ground for fungus and mold.
 You will also need to invest in strong fluorescent lights to replicate the proper sunlight intensity.
 (Those 20-watt fluorescent tubes are NOT sufficient for Nepenthes and most carnivorous plants.)
 If you lack experience keeping plants alive outside of a terrarium, you will have worse luck trying to keep one alive inside a terrarium.
 So avoid terrariums whenever possible.
-Even in less than optimal humidity, your plant will still grow, but it will produce shorter leaves and smaller pitchers.
+Even in less than optimal humidity, your plant will still grow, but it will produce shorter leaves and fewer pitchers.

 Do not feed your plant meat.
 Use insects only.
 Feeding is not required during the winter months when growth naturally slows down.

 If you prefer, you may spray your plant with a weak solution of fertilizer.
 Use a high quality orchid or bromeliad fertilizer, and use only 1/4 to 1/2 teaspoon of fertilizer per gallon of water.
 Mist your plant with this mixture.
 Apply the fertilizer weekly during spring and summer, and only once a month or not at all during the winter when growth naturally slows down.